Need something else?

 • Married couples filing separately

-You can get more information about EITC rules and free assistance with filing an amended tax return using the Tax Preparation page or at irs.gov.
+You can get more information about EITC rules and free help with filing an amended tax return on the Tax Preparation page or at irs.gov.
 You must submit your amended tax return to the IRS.
 Do not send it to the Department of Finance.

 Tax ID

-Only taxpayers with a Social Security number valid for employment can claim the Earned Income Tax Credit (EITC).
+Only taxpayers with a Social Security number valid for employment can claim the EITC.
 Some taxpayers who received revised tax form letters have Tax ID Numbers but not Social Security numbers.
-These people are not eligible for the EITC.
+These people are not eligible.

 General Qualifications